Analyzing Blood Gases in the New Paradigm

 Analyzing blood gasses is straightforward in the new paradigm of acid base physiology.

 Assume that the patient is there in front of you and you have the clinical information not just blood gas data.
 This is always the case in clinical medicine.
-The artificial situation of analyzing blood gasses without the clinical setting as in a classroom is a different situation.
+The artificial situation of analyzing blood gasses without the clinical setting as in a classroom is a different.

 If you want to analyze blood gasses in the classical way, acidosis is pH etc. with only the blood gas and no clinical information, the first thing to do is start banging your head on a nearby wall.
 You may think that you understand it but eventually things won’t make sense and you will need a wall to bang your head into.
 Get used to it.

 PH – A low pH is acidemia, a high pH is alkalemia.
-This is not the same as acidosis or alkalosis which are processes not the state of the blood or body fluids.
+This is not the same as acidosis or alkalosis.

 Respiratory alkalosis – A low arterial PaCO2 is respiratory alkalosis.
 The pH could be normal.
 This is not alkalemia.
-Not necessarily abnormal, not a billing diagnosis.
+This only means that the PaCO2 is low.
+This is not a billing diagnosis as it is not necessarily the primary abnormality.
+A diagnosis might be respiratory alkalosis due to psychogenic hyperventilation.